Korean women started a movement; if Americans were smart, they’d pay attention.

 Women who opt into the 4B movement aren’t sad spinsters, nor are they many haters.
 They’re simply living their lives the way they want to.

-Why Women Are Flocking to 4B
+Why Women Love 4B

 South Korea has one of the worst ratings for gender equality in the developed world, ranking 99 out of 146 countries.
 Entrenched beliefs about gender roles have Korean women doing the bulk of the domestic labor and child-rearing when married, making it difficult for them to achieve career advancement.